 Florence knew that young girls without education were particularly at risk to become abused by their employers.
 In response, she founded a ministry within Africa New Life called New Life Family Center, which provides vocational training and spiritual rehabilitation for women.
 Many of these young women are genocide survivors, and the Family Center also provides counseling and reconciliation for women of various ethnic backgrounds learning to work together.
 Florence’s ministry both through Africa New Life and beyond empowers women to overcome personal pain and a lack of education to pull themselves out of poverty and live to their fullest potential.

 Charles completed his doctorate through Gordon-Conwell Seminary in 2015 and continues to serve as the lead pastor of New Life Bible Church in Kigali and as the President of Africa New Life.
 Florence serves as the Director of Women’s Ministries for Africa New Life and is a motivational speaker and a dynamic communicator of the good news of Jesus Christ.
-Together, Charles and Florence are raising their four children, Isaac, Jonathan, Sarah, and Joseph.
+Together, Charles and Florence are raising their five children, Isaac, Jonathan, Sarah, Bella and Joseph.

 Africa New Life staff from Rwanda, including Charles and Florence, and staff from the United States have been featured in several thought-provoking podcasts about ministry.
 We invite you to listen to what our leaders have to contribute to current conversations about faith, education, and intercultural teamwork!Featured Podcasts